icure/medtech-docs/sdks/quick-start/index.md

 ### Generate the cryptographic keys of your Parent Organisation
-When a patient or a doctor wants to share their medical data with you, they will need to use the public key of your parent {{ hcp }}.
+When a patient or a doctor wants to share their medical data with you, they will need to use the public key of your parent {{hcp}}.
 That's why, in order to complete the previous step, you need to generate the cryptographic keys of your parent organisation.

 The Node.JS Boilerplate App is already doing it for you.
 Have a look at its [Quick Start](node-js-quick-start.md) to know more about it.